Operational and strategic risks

 (K) Pandemics

-For Axfood, the health and safety of its employees and customers is the top priority, at the same time as the company is to live up to its societal responsibility to deliver food.
+For Axfood, the health and safety of its employees and customers is the top priority, at the same time as the Company is to live up to its social responsibility to deliver food to Swedish consumers.
 The Covid-19 pandemic provided lessons when it comes to managing the spread of infection with a number of measures and restrictions of different kinds.
-The risks that the pandemic gave rise to, including the risk of disruptions in the logistics chain, supplier risks and employee risks, could be managed within existing organisations in the Group without any significant disruptions in operations.
+The risks that the pandemic gave rise to, including the risk of disruptions in the logistics chain,

 (L) Risk of labour market conflicts